wowserhq/wowser/README.md

 **Note:** Only Wrath of the Lich King is currently supported.

+**Warning:** Do not attempt to use this client towards official/retail servers as your account may get banned.

 At present, Wowser is capable of:

 * Authenticating by username / password.